PatrickLiu022/GenerateStrongPassword/README.txt

 FEATURES:

    DONE:
+      Features:
-      Users can generate a password for length i;
-      Users can choose to exclude characters.
+      	 Users can generate a password for length i.
+8/16 Users can choose to exclude characters.
+8/16
+      Bugs:
-      Resolved password not meeting length requirements after excluding characters Resolved Regenerating unwanted characters bug
+         Resolved password not meeting length requirements after excluding characters.
+8/18 Resolved Regenerating unwanted characters bug.
+8/18
+	 Resolved previous password adding on to new password bug.
+8/20

    IN PROGRESS:
       Printing the password to an output file.